Are you a social media user? Get answers to your questions from one of medicine’s top social media experts.

 Kevin Pho, MD, founder and editor of KevinMD.com, answers physicians’ questions about social media in the latest issue of Physician Family, the AMA Alliance magazine.
 Here are some of the highlights from Dr. Pho that can assist you in smartly using social media:

-Why should I bother with social media?
+Why should doctors use social media?

 Physicians should engage with social media for three reasons: Educate patients, define their online reputations, and make their perspectives and voices heard.